Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Introduction

-In another field of research, circuit testing, finding minimal test cubes closely relates to finding minimal \pos{} in PDR.
+In another field of research, namely circuit testing, finding minimal test cubes closely relates to finding minimal \pos{} in PDR.
 The authors of \cite{Saue:2013, Reim:2014} investigate different techniques including MaxSAT and MaxQBF wrt.~their feasibility and generalization capabilities.
 Furthermore, the CEGAR-based approach of \cite{Sche:2016} includes a technique similar to \cite{Ravi:2004} in order to perform automatic test pattern generation in the presence of unknown values.

-\paragraph*{Structure of the paper} In Sect.~\ref{sec:preliminaries} we give some preliminaries needed for this paper.
-In Sect.~\ref{sec:pogen} we present a wide range of generalization techniques after discussing the complexity of the problem in general.
+\paragraph*{Structure of the paper} In Sect.~\ref{sec:preliminaries} we give some preliminaries needed for this In Sect.~\ref{sec:complexity} we begin with discussing the complexity of the problem of \po{} generalization in general, we present a wide range of generalization techniques for circuits in Sect.~\ref{sec:circuitmethods} as well as for general transition relations in Sect.~\ref{sse:general}.
+Finally, we analyze the generalization capabilities of the different techniques from a theoretical point of view and introduce further improvements in Sect.~\ref{sec:gencap_impr}.
 An experimental evaluation is given in Sect.~\ref{sec:experiments}, and Sect.~\ref{sec:conclusions} summarizes the results with directions for future research.